Reletter

 KiKi is an Orange County–based writer raised in the Adirondacks, where big feelings fueled her flair for the dramatic.
 She loves bad TV, needy dogs, & stories that insist on telling the truth.
 Publisher of The Memoirist and The Memoirist Quarterly.

 Every story has a fragile beginning.
-I explore the hidden moments behind lives, ideas, and businesses that almost didn’t happen — the invisible ancestry of ordinary things.
-Author of The Search for Valentina Getsch.
+I explore the hidden moments behind how businesses, families, and lives begin — the invisible ancestry of ordinary things.
+Featured in USA Today and national media.
+Author of The Search for Valentina Getsch

 Reflections on fatherhood, disability, and the rituals that hold us together.